Peanut-Butter-OSS/PDF-Marking-Tool/testing/test-cases.md

 # Test Cases

 ## Plugin

+### IMP-7 Marking Tool Menu
+1. Menu while marking tools are disabled
+2. Menu while marking tools are enabled
+3. About popup

+### IMP-8 Enable/Disable Marking Tools
+1. Attempt to enable while multiple documents are open
+2. Attempt to enable if no document is open
+3. Enable if already enabled (Use JS console)
+4. Disable is already disabled (Use JS console)
+5. Enable if icon files cannot be found

+### IMP-1 Configured Location for MArked and unmarked files
+TODO

+### IMP-4 Configure details of marker
+TODO

+### IMP-10 Replacement rubric functionality
+TODO

-1. Open PDF in read mode, Acrobat current closed
+6. Open PDF in read mode, Acrobat current closed
-2. Open PDF in read mode, Acrobat already open
+7. Open PDF in read mode, Acrobat already open
-3. Open PDF in edit mode
+8. Open PDF in edit mode
-4. Open a document with a Rubric
+9. Open a document with a Rubric
-5. Open a document without a rubric
+10. Open a document without a rubric
-6. Open a document that has already been finalised
+11. Open a document that has already been finalised
-7. Open a document at an HTTP path
+12. Open a document at an HTTP path
-8. Icons accidentally deleted from resources folder
+13. Icons accidentally deleted from resources folder
+14.

 ## Windows Installer